TimMilesCox/UTIL/util/README.txt

         kevlin@acm.org, kevlin@curbralan.com

-to seeif.exe, which is a another diff, chiefly for comparing Microsoft directories and files in straightforward command line environment
+to seeif.exe, which is a another diff, chiefly for comparing Microsoft directories and files in Microsoft command prompt simplest version with no special environment

-seeif is als built for Linux and OSX
+seeif is also built for Linux and OSX. diff is already very good on any Unix platform, but seeif optionally recurses any depth of directories

 Directory operations in the Microsoft executable are carried out with Mr Henney's dirent subroutines